dxw/playbook/README.md

 ## Changes
 The playbook documents how the playbook gets changed.
 See the [changes to this document](https://github.com/dxw/playbook/blob/master/playbook.md#changes-to-this-document) section for more information.

+## Licence
+dxw's playbook is released under a [Creative Commons Attribution-NonCommercial](https://creativecommons.org/licenses/by-nc/3.0/us/) licence.
+You are free to reuse and adapt this content with credit, for non-commercial purposes.

 ## Structure of the repo

 ### playbook.md